 A. Overview

-This section provides guidance and requirements in general for setting prudent estimate assumptions when determining either the SR or DR. It also provides specific guidance and requirements for expense assumptions.
+This section provides guidance and requirements in general for setting prudent estimate assumptions when determining either the DR or SR. It also provides specific guidance and requirements for expense assumptions.

 B. General Assumption Requirements

 The company shall use prudent estimate assumptions for risk factors that are not stochastically modeled by applying margins to the anticipated experience assumptions if such risk factors have been categorized as material risks by following Section 1.B Principle 3 and requirements in Section 12.C.